operand/agency/README.md

 At this point "Chatty" has a fully qualified `id` of `"Chatty.DemoSpace"`.
 This is because `"Chatty"` is a member of the `"DemoSpace"` space.

-This way, spaces establish a namespace for their member operators which can later be used to address them.
+This way, spaces establish a namespace for their member agents which can later be used to address them.

 ## Defining Actions

-Looking at `ChattyAI`'s source code, you'll see that it is a subclass of `Operator`, and that it exposes a single action called `say`.
+Looking at `ChattyAI`'s source code, you'll see that it is a subclass of `Agent`, and that it exposes a single action called `say`.

 The `say` action is defined as a method on the `ChattyAI` class, using the following signature:

 ```python
 def _action__say(self, content: str):